FRRouting/frr/doc/user/bgp.rst

    and will not be displayed as part of a `show run`.
 The no form of the command turns off this ability.

-.. index:: [no] bgp default ipv4-unicast
+.. index:: bgp default ipv4-unicast
 .. clicmd:: [no] bgp default ipv4-unicast

    This command allows the user to specify that v4 peering is turned on by default or not.
 This command defaults to on and is not displayed.
    The `no bgp default ipv4-unicast` form of the command is displayed.

-.. index:: [no] bgp default show-hostname
+.. index:: bgp default show-hostname
 .. clicmd:: [no] bgp default show-hostname

    This command shows the hostname of the peer in certain BGP commands outputs.
 It's easier to troubleshoot if you have a number of BGP peers.

-.. index:: [no] bgp default show-nexthop-hostname
+.. index:: bgp default show-nexthop-hostname
 .. clicmd:: [no] bgp default show-nexthop-hostname

    This command shows the hostname of the next-hop in certain BGP commands outputs.
 It's easier to troubleshoot if you have a number of BGP peers and a number of routes to check.

-.. index:: [no] neighbor PEER advertisement-interval (0-600)
+.. index:: neighbor PEER advertisement-interval (0-600)
 .. clicmd:: [no] neighbor PEER advertisement-interval (0-600)

    Setup the minimum route advertisement interval(mrai) for the